 Warm doughnuts may possibly be the most irresistible food in the world!
 Doughnut lovers fall into two camps - cake doughnuts versus yeast doughnuts.
 We'll look at these two doughs making some of the classic versions of each from Italian Struffoli and Bomboloni to the ubiquitous glazed doughnut made popular by the Krispy Kreme franchise.
 We'll also have some fun making savory and sweet waffles on the waffle iron.
 You can be sure we'll be making the Southern favorite Waffles and Fried Chicken! $59.
 TICKETS

 Butchering has become a lost art.
 With the advent of large grocery stores selling precut meats the need for a local butcher has become practically obsolete.
 As we start to get closer to where our food comes from, learning to butcher different cuts starts to give us freedom to prepare things in the kitchen we just couldn’t before.
 Join Jerry as he takes you though understanding the different cuts on a few different animals and then butchering a whole chicken, bone-in pork loins and beef ribeye, a whole beef tenderloin and two ways to bone a leg of lamb.
 He’ll also teach you the butcher’s knot for trussing meats.
-Students will get to butcher their own chicken, fabricate a double cut pork chop and ‘French’ a lamb rack to take home. $89.
+Students will get to butcher their own chicken and fabricate a double cut pork chop to take home. $89.
 TICKETS

-Pig, Pickles, Smoke & Whiskey - Sunday March 21, Noon NEW CLASS!
+Pig, Pickles, Smoke & Whiskey - Sunday July 18, Noon

 Join Chef Jerry Pellegrino as he explores some of his most favorite culinary delights.
 This class will be part butchering, part sausage making, part BBQ and part pickling & canning.
 We’ll butcher a bone-in pork rack from which we’ll make smoked pork chops, spicy sausage and cure some bacon.
 There will also be some pork ribs to roast.
 He’ll show the class the proper techniques for pickling and canning everything from traditional bread & butter pickles to some not-so traditional pickles such as apples in mustard and mint.
 All you need to do is bring the whiskey. $79.99 TICKETS